 The quantitative and qualitative data collected in the HQGplus study on the development of health-related study programmes with patient- and client-oriented qualification goals, on the expansion of research and scientific career paths, as well as on the professional integration of health professionals with higher education qualifications, highlight the relevant developments in Germany.

-The study focuses on the higher education qualification paths for midwives, nursing and therapy professions with responsibilities and direct activities on patients or clients.
+The study focuses on the higher education qualification paths (German version only) for midwives, as well as nursing and therapy professionals whose responsibilities and activities directly affect patients or clients.
 The HQGplus study consists of a university survey and a survey of care institutions (hospitals and rehabilitation facilities).
 The quantitative surveys are supplemented by qualitatively oriented interviews.
-Interviews with experts investigate the drivers and barriers of scientific discipline formation and development, as well as the conditions for success in the introduction and establishment of primary qualification study programmes.
+Interviews with experts examine the drivers and barriers of scientific discipline formation and development, as well as the conditions for a successful introduction and establishment of primary qualification study programmes (German version only).

 The following contact persons are available to you at the Council’s office: